Skip to content

 Adapt Learning offers some great technology tricks to support this approach.
 Using Adapt we’ve been able to specify alternative graphics for mobile and amend the ‘body text’ field in any component we’re using accordingly.
 The hot graphic component also automatically responds to screen size and displays as a narrative on mobile screens.

 This has been a big change for us at Learning Pool where, like many others, we’ve been used to building only really for desktop.
-Learning Pool Authroing has helped us hugely on the technical side but being comfortable with the fact that we can focus on the platform that our learners will use, rather than limiting the experience so it works on smartphones, has been an important step.
+Learning Pool Authoring has helped us hugely on the technical side but being comfortable with the fact that we can focus on the platform that our learners will use, rather than limiting the experience so it works on smartphones, has been an important step.

 Don’t forget that the Learning Pool catalogue is now available in responsive mode.
 Check out the catalogue and check back soon for more modules as they are added!